Sunken Village Emerges As Greek Drought Bites

-The village of Kallio was submerged in the late 1970s when the Mornos dam was built 200 kilometres (124 miles) west of the capital, the artificial lake fed by the Mornos and Evinos rivers.
+The village of Kallio was submerged in the late 1970s when the Mornos dam was built 200 kilometres west of the capital, the artificial lake fed by the Mornos and Evinos rivers.

-This photograph shows the low water level of the Mornos artificial lake following a drought, near the village of Lidoriki, about 240 km northwest of Athens, on September 1, 2024.
-Photo by Angelos TZORTZINIS / AFP
+"The level of Lake Mornos has dropped by 40 metres said Yorgos Iosifidis, a 60 year old pensioner who had to leave his home as a young man along with the other villagers when the area was flooded.

-"The level of Lake Mornos has dropped by 40 metres (131 feet)," said Yorgos Iosifidis, a 60-year-old pensioner who had to leave his home as a young man along with the other villagers when the area was flooded.
+"You see the first floor that remains of my father-in-law's two-storey house ,

 Drought worsened this year in the Mediterranean country that is well accustomed to summer heat waves.